Lemoncode/gatsby-by-sample/01-implementation/README.md

 npm start
 ```

+- Finally, we are going to deploy this project in [Netlify](https://www.netlify.com/).

+- Upload project to repository and follow 3 Netlify steps.

 # About Basefactor + Lemoncode

 We are an innovating team of Javascript experts, passionate about turning your ideas into robust products.